mycelial/mycelite/README.md

 #### SQLite Reader

-In a new terminal, start an SQLite reader instance with the following command:
+In a new terminal, start a SQLite reader instance with the following command:

 ```bash
 cd mycelite
 MYCELIAL_WRITER=false sqlite3
 ```

-After SQLites CLI opens, load the extension and open the database with the following commands:
+After SQLite's CLI opens, load the extension and open the database with the following commands:

 ```